 Often people don’t realize that the ocean starts at the drainage system in their city.

 From a cigarette, the most littered item in the world (that is not biodegradable and made from plastic), to packaging that we use for seconds at a time.
 Once it is created, it takes 1000s of years to break down.
 It will never biodegrade.

 The plastics that have been named biodegradable are only biodegradable in special facilities.
 A mix of bacteria under a controlled temperature provides a stable environment for the composting process to occur.

 There are only a few facilities in the world that are capable of this decomposing process.

 What are the Effects of plastic pollution on human health?

 So we know that our oceans have become the biggest dump of them all.
 Most of it we don’t see with the naked eye, which may give us the illusion that there is no problem in the first place.

 Plastic absorbs toxins, much like a sponge on its way through the ocean.
 As ingested by marine animals and then later by us, they cause severe problems.
-We, as humans, consume contaminated fish and mammals.
+We, as humans, consume contaminated fish and marine mammals.